TricksterGuy/TricksterGuy.github.io/_posts/2019-5-3-Where-to-go.md

 I should really make posts more interactive and get people to comment more, so I at least don't think I'm sending stuff off to the void.
 I believe I set things up to where you don't need to sign in with disqus to comment nor comments will be moderated (unless you link something).

+**EDIT 5/8/2019 Only shown this to one more person, maybe my manager today as well.
+So much for goals...**